 A generator is a server-side component written in Java which produces an XML response from a content request.
 Berlioz libraries provide a number of built-in generators for common use cases.

-Is an object that acts as a container for uris in a group.
+Is an object that acts as a container for URIs in a group.
 All documents and folders belong to at least one group folder.
 Each group folder contains its own tree of documents and folders.

-Accessed by selecting ‘Group config’ on the admin menu, these are values that control various aspects of group behavior such as whether returned email messages are forwarded to a nominated address.
+Accessed by selecting Group configuration, under the Administration tab on the group dashboard page, these are values that control various aspects of group behavior such as whether returned email messages are forwarded to a nominated address.
 While these same values can be set at the project level, the rules of inheritance and overrides can prove confusing for new users.
+Group properties defined in the global template are used as the default for all groups.

 An HTTP servlet is a server-side component that receives and responds to requests from clients to perform a particular task or retrieve data over HTTP.